Home

 The Ring Nebula (M57) is one of the most iconic planetary nebulae in the night sky, located in the constellation Lyra approximately 2,300 light-years from Earth.
 Discovered in 1779 by Antoine Darquier de Pellepoix and Charles Messier, this stunning celestial…

-My interest in electronics goes back quite a long way.
-When I was in the 7th grade, my dad helped me build a crystal radio.
-I remember the fascination of hearing a radio signal with a device that had no batteries at…
+My interest in electronics goes back many years.
+When I was in seventh grade, my father helped me build a crystal radio.
+I still remember the fascination of hearing a radio station through a device that required no batteries at…

 Experiment 1: Basic LED Circuit